 The Columbia Icefield is arguably the most iconic symbol of the Icefields Parkway.
 This icefield is home to the largest glaciers south of the Arctic Circle.
 Most notably, the Athabasca Glacier, which you can walk up to during the summer months and say that you’ve walked on a glacier!
 If you’re not keen to venture up the mountainside, you can still admire the splendour of the icefield from the parking lot of the Columbia Icefield Glacier Discovery Centre.

 To get the full experience, you can buy a ticket for the Columbia Icefield Parkway Adventure.
 An all-terrain Ice Explorer will take you up to the heights of the ancient Athabasca Glacier.
-You’ll be surrounded by ice and all the cars in the parking lot will look like ants.
-Tickets are CAD $87 (USD $68) per person and also include access to the Glacier Skywalk, which you can learn more about below.
-The Icefield Discovery Centre and Athabasca Glacier are accessible from May-October and it’s best to book ahead.
+You’ll be surrounded by ice, and all the cars in the parking lot will look like ants.
+Tickets are CAD $93 (USD $70) per person and also include access to the Glacier Skywalk, which you can learn more about below.
+The Icefield Discovery Centre and Athabasca Glacier are accessible from May-October, and it’s best to book ahead.

-Seeing the ancient glaciers of the Canadian Rockies is spectacular from ground-level.
+Seeing the ancient glaciers of the Canadian Rockies is spectacular from ground level.
 Now imagine being able to view the entire landscape from 280 m (918 ft) in the air!
 The Columbia Icefield Skywalk is a glass-bottomed walkway with views of waterfalls, wildlife, and glaciers of the Sunwapta Valley.
-You can visit from May-October for CAD $36 (USD $28) or as part of the Icefield Adventure.
+You can visit from May to October for CAD $37 (USD $28) or as part of the Icefield Adventure.
+To avoid ticket lines, you can book online ahead of time.

 Fed by the Athabasca Glacier, Sunwapta Falls are a pair of 18 m (60 ft) waterfalls framed by pine trees.
 A short jaunt from the parking area opens up to a fantastic view of the upper falls.
 A brief 1.3 km (0.8 mi) hike through the forest is a worthy addition to your stop for a view of the lower falls.
 You can visit the falls year-round, but they’re most impressive in late spring.

 A definite year-round favourite stop on the Icefields Parkway is Athabasca Falls.
 This roaring waterfall is incredibly powerful and can be viewed from several platforms and walkways.
-If the rumble of the Athabasca River is calling your name, visit from May-September and go whitewater rafting for a 360° view of the canyon!
+If the rumble of the Athabasca River is calling your name, visit from May to September and go whitewater rafting for a 360° view of the canyon!

 Whether you’re spending an afternoon or a few days, there are lots of great hikes to check out.
 Here are some of our top picks for hiking along the Icefields Parkway.